 April is National Autism Awareness Month

 Hearing and vision screening for very young children can be difficult to diagnose when the child also has autism.
-It is possible for a child to have a significant visual impairment and autism, or a hearing loss and autism.
+It is possible for a child to have significant visual impairment and autism, or hearing loss and autism.
 Up to 40% of children with hearing loss having an additional disability.